userstyles-world/userstyles.world/content/_index.md

 # UserStyles.world

-A place to explore userstyles, currently in _very early_ alpha.
-Contributions are welcome.
+Place to explore UserCSS userstyles, currently in _very early_ alpha.
+For the community, by the community.